secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

 #### Target
 Purpose: Build a go-to-market business plan to achieve the companies tops-down target.
-What: Set a bookings and revenue target at a 50/50 confidence level with supporting marketing and sales inputs.
+What: This is the board Plan with stretch targets for bookings and revenue at a 50/50 confidence level with supporting marketing and sales inputs.
 The bookings component of the corporate bonus and sales commissions will be set based on this target.
 We will build enough sales and marketing capacity to achieve this goal.

 #### Actuals

 What: Actuals are results that have been reported or exist in a system that is designated as a single source of truth for the item that is being measured.
 Each month accounting closes the month and financial results are recorded in our ERP system and are published in our financial statements.
-These actuals are compared to the Board Plan and to our forecasts.
+These actuals are compared to the Board Plan, Target and our forecasts.

 #### Monthly Forecast